 Listen, you.
 The mediocrity has GOT to stop.
-I know we are currently living in a era that, while welcoming for creators of all social and monetary statuses, does not hammer down the importance of raw, hard-earned “technique”.
-That does not give you an excuse to take for granted your well-shot RED footage and your underpaid but dutiful actors and crew, to press forward toward tripping at the finish line, making them all for naught in post-production.
+I know we are currently living in an era that, while welcoming for creators of all social and monetary statuses, does not hammer down the importance of raw, hard-earned “technique”.
+That does not give you an excuse to take for granted your well-shot RED footage and your underpaid but dutiful actors and crew, to press forward toward a trip at the finish line by making them all for naught in post-production.

 I’ve seen gorgeous footage absolutely sabotaged in a variety of ways.
 Bad sound quality happens often enough (seriously, people.
 Get a good boom op), but horribly unnatural editing has got to be the most pervasive and the most annoying.

 Editing is NOT just clipping one person responding to another person’s commentary in the reverse shot, one after another, over and over until the end of your film.
 Editing is sacrificing the reaction for spending more time with the impetus, or vice-versa.
 It is pushing in or pulling out for intensity’s sake.
 Editing, like many of the finer arts of film, is fucking with the human consciousness by way of personal, but well-founded choices, okay?
 Technique matters here as it does in most things that are… good.
 Sorry-not-sorry.
 There isn’t really another way to say that.

 There are a few schools of thought as far as editing technique goes.
 However, one foolproof method will, of course, be Walter Murch’s ‘Rule of Six’.

 They’re simple rules, really.
 Some people will find that applying them is easy and feels natural.
 Some people will struggle with them for a while.
 The point is that you need to implement them.
 Because I swear to God, if I have to watch one more poor, unwilling actor performing one more intense monologue in a medium shot one more damn time…